Note: Larger holdings are labeled "Collection"; smaller holdings (less than 2½ inches) are labeled "Manuscript".

 This collection is divided into two sections.
 First, there are Jacqueline Vidrine's personal papers, which consist of biographical material, her education, writing, speech, and committees served on.
 The second section is her research work files.
 This consists of extensive research she did on over 400 surnames, her publications and research materials for these publications, correspondence, pedigree charts, and census records.
 The collection also includes numerous pedigree charts, maps, and volumes of family histories she researched.
 The children of Jacqueline Vidrine donated this collection.

-Jacqueline O. Vidrine lived in Ville Platte, Louisiana.
-She married Drouet Vidrine and had several children.
-Jacqueline, known as “Jacky”, was an avid genealogist.
-She researched several families including the Vidrine and Tate Families, among others.
+Jacqueline Olivier Vidrine lived in Ville Platte, Louisiana.
+She married Drouet Vidrine and they have several children.
+Ms. Vidrine, known as “Jacky”, was an avid genealogist who researched several families including the Vidrine Family and Tate Family, among others.
 This collection consists of family papers of Albert Tate and Tony Dardeaux, as well as correspondence and documents from the 1790s.
-This collection was donated by Jacqueline O. Vidrine.
+Jacqueline O. Vidrine donated the collection.

 Lionel "Chick" Vidrine opened the dance hall Southern Club, located in Opelousas on U.S. 190, in 1949.
 The hall played mostly swamp pop music and included a restaurant and bar.
 After closing in 1996, the building was listed on the Louisiana Trust for Historic Preservation as an endangered historic site.
 This collection consists of band contracts between the club and band, financial records, correspondence, flyers, and much more.